Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Description
 This adapter is for retrieving information about all your Miele@Home devices from the official Miele 3rd-party API.
 Regardless if they are connected via WiFi or XGW3000 Gateway.
+It implements the **Miele 3rd Party API V1.0.0**

 ## Installation
 To install, excecute the following: